-After Rafael Orozco and his brother, Cristian Orozco, allegedly assaulted and threatened to kill a jailer at the Taos County Adult Detention Center last fall, Taos District Court Judge Sarah Backus approved a preventive detention order that sentenced Rafael Orozco to just under a year in prison at Lea County Correctional Facility in September, to be followed by one year of parole.
+After Rafael Orozco and his brother, Cristian Orozco, allegedly assaulted and threatened to kill a jailer at the Taos County Adult Detention Center last fall, Taos District Court Judge Sarah Backus approved a preventive detention order that sentenced Rafael Orozco to just under a year in prison at Lea County Correctional Facility in September on two prior convictions, to be followed by one year of parole.
 Preventive detention orders are used to keep defendants from committing further crimes and to ensure the safety of the public, concerns that have been raised more than once as Orozco's cases have been processed.

-Orozco, who is now 24, served about nine months of the early sentence before his attorney, Ray Floersheim, filed a motion arguing for his release.
-Despite the state's efforts to block the motion, Backus ruled in its favor June 19 and set Orozco's bond at $10,000.
+Orozco, who is now 24, served about nine months before his attorney, Ray Floersheim, filed a motion arguing for his release.
+Despite the state's efforts to block the motion, Backus ruled in its favor June 19 and set a $10,000 cash or surety bond.

-In the motion, Floersheim, who works for the Alan Maestas Law Office in Taos, primarily cited Rule 5-401, which defines rules surrounding the release of defendants before trial in New Mexico.
+In the motion, Floersheim, who runs a private practice in Raton, primarily cited Rule 5-409, which defines rules surrounding the release of defendants before trial in New Mexico.